vmware-tanzu/build-tooling-for-integrations/docs/build-tooling-getting-started.md

 If you would like to use the build tooling for a new integration, check out the `examples` directory which contains some seed projects.

+Detailed steps on how to use Build Tooling for Integrations for building and publishing controllers are at [Steps to use the build tooling](#steps-to-use-the-build-tooling)

+Detailed steps on how to use Build Tooling for Integrations for building and publishing Tanzu CLI plugins are at [Build Tooling for Tanzu CLI Plugins](#build-tooling-for-tanzu-cli-plugins)

 ## Steps to use the build tooling

 1. Copy the contents of the Makefile